-- D-6 For each type of commission, discount, rebate, allowance offered on domestic sales of like goods: - o provide a description; and - explain the terms and conditions that must be met by the customer to qualify for payment.
+- D-6 For each type of commission, discount, rebate or allowance offered on domestic sales of like goods: - provide a description; and - explain the terms and conditions that must be met by the customer to qualify for payment.

-Where the amounts of these discounts, rebates etc are not identified on the sales invoice, explain how you calculated the amounts shown in your response to question D4.
+Where the amounts of these discounts, rebates etc are not identified on the sales invoice, explain how you calculated the amounts shown in your response to Section D-4.